bright/new-www/content/blog/from-hamlet-to-software-jarek’s-journey-to-devops-engineering.md

 That said, I recommend studying acting.
 During my classes, there was a **strong focus on psychology, empathy, and understanding what people go through every day**.
 However, the profession itself is extremely demanding.
 Like every aspiring actor, **I tried performing Hamlet.
 After just a week of immersing myself in the role, I started to resent women**, which is far from my usual emotions toward them.
 The role consumed me too much.

 I know we often think of actors as wealthy, successful people, but the reality is quite different.
 Most actors have low-paying, highly demanding jobs in theatres if they’re lucky.

+## So you came back to college?

+I didn’t finish my studies because I was pursuing acting.
+I regret that now, but at the time, I felt this pressure to completely focus on acting. **All I kept hearing was that at 22, I was already too old, too "molded" to start in this profession**.
+If I could go back to those times, I’d tell myself: **“Hey, idiot, finish college first and then pursue this dream”**.

+## Nevertheless, you ended up in software development.
+How did that happen?